 To define a segment, follow these steps.

-- Click Explore on the left pane and select Segmentation from the New Analysis options pane that slides out on the right.
+- Click Create on the left pane and select Segmentation from the pane that slides out on the right.

-- Click + analyze (1) to display the WITH field (2) where you select a property.
+- In the Segmentation page, in the Define Segment section, click + analyze (1) to display the with field (2) where you select a property.

-- Click on the field to display drop-down options (3).
+- Click on the property menu to display the drop-down options (3).
+In this example, we select Hubspot Contact.

 - After selecting a property, the filter by field displays.

-After defining a segment, you will then select a Metric to analyze.
+After defining a segment, you will then select a Metric to analyze on top.

 To select a Metric that you want to analyze, follow these steps.